hamza-abas/Inferential-Statistic/toothGrowth-Analysis.md

----
-title: "Analysis of Tooth Growth by Supplement and Dosage Using R"
+                # Analysis of Tooth Growth by Supplement and Dosage Using R
-output: pdf_document
----